 I. Interview: Stanton Peele

 Dr. Stanton Peele is interviewed by David J. Hanson.
 He’s Professor Emeritus of Sociology at the State University of New York at Potsdam.

 Dr. Peele, you are known as a very innovative and independent thinker.
-Therefore, your ideas are often inconsistent with those of the conventional alcohol establishment.
+Therefore, your ideas are often at odds with those of the alcohol establishment.
 How have the defenders of the status quo reacted to you and your ideas?

 Of course, most public health officials enjoy drinking.
 Yet to announce this out loud is to invite ostracism.
 But where I have received the most virulent, career-threatening attacks has been from A.A.
 From recovering (or trying to recover) alcoholic, and the private alcoholism treatment industry.

 These groups have devoted significant resources to trying to bury me and my views.
 Ironically, there is a large academic and research industry in the U.S. which more or less recognizes the accuracy in what I say.
 But it likewise rejects my views as too provocative.

 Is your research held to a higher standard than that of other researchers?
 That is, are you being discriminated against?

 From time to time, I have been recognized for my contributions.
 For example, I was awarded the Mark Keller Award from the Rutgers Center of Alcohol Studies.
 It was for the best article to appear in the prestigious Journal of Studies on Alcohol.